MonetizedMCP/typescript-sdk/README.md

 ## Samples

-Check out our implementation of an monetized MCP server using [PDFShift](https://github.com/MonetizedMCP/monetized-mcp-sample).
+Check out our implementation of a monetized MCP server using [PDFShift](https://github.com/MonetizedMCP/monetized-mcp-sample).

 ## License